 Co-Founder and Artistic Director - Hannah Hauer-King

-Most recent directing work includes: Alginate (Bunker Theatre), Fury (Soho Theatre), Brute (Soho Theatre), Clay (Pleasance Theatre), Dry Land (Jermyn Street Theatre), Hypernormal (Vaults Festival).
+Most recent directing work includes: The Funeral Director (Southwark Playhouse & UK Tour 2019), Fabric (Soho Theatre), Grotty (Bunker Theatre), Fury (Soho Theatre), The Swell (Hightide Festival), Breathe (Bunker Theatre), Revolt She Said Revolt Again (RCSSD), Clay (Pleasance Theatre), Witt 'n Camp (Edinburgh Fringe, Assembly) Dry Land (Jermyn Street Theatre).
 Associate/Assistant work: Romeo & Juliet (Shakespeare's Globe), Radiant Vermin (Soho Theatre) and Daytona (Theatre Royal Haymarket).

 Co-Founder and Producer - Kitty Wordsworth